antonialarese/antonialarese.github.io/_pages/about.md

 time lecturer at the Civil Engineering School of UPC, Barcelona, Spain.
 My PhD thesis was awarded the Special Doctorate Award by the UPC.

-I have been awarded the Rita Levi Montalcini fellowship (2018-2021) by the Italian Ministry, the Juan de la Cierva fellowship (2016-2018) by the Spanish Ministry and the PDJ fellowship by the regional
+I have been awarded the Hans Fischer Fellowship of the TUM-IAS (2021), the Rita Levi Montalcini fellowship (2018-2021) by the Italian Ministry, the Juan de la Cierva fellowship (2016-2018) by the Spanish Ministry and the PDJ fellowship by the regional
 Catalonian government (2014-2016).

-I work in computational mechanics with special focus on geomechanics and coupled problems.
+I work in computational mechanics with special focus on coupled problems.
 I have worked with different numerical approaches, from finite elements, to continuum-based particle methods, in both Lagrangian and Eulerian frameworks.
 I have worked on the development and combination of different numerical techniques for the analysis of coupled problems accounting for free surface flows, non-Newtonian materials and fluid-structure interaction including unfitted techniques.
+My main research focuses on the simulation of the impact of natural disasters on structures and protective systems.

 I am part of the [Kratos Multiphysics](https://github.com/KratosMultiphysics/Kratos/wiki)  community.